 According to Pew research, when compared with other major groups who arrived in the United States in the past five years, Africans had the fastest growth rate from 2000-2013.
 Within that group, Ethiopia is the second leading country of birth for the foreign-born population from Africa in the United States in 2015.1

 This ceremony is just one of several multicultural programs at the Seminary.
 Recent events include a conference on world Christianity where the focus was on the burgeoning presence of Christianity in the Global South and among the diaspora of its people.
 In March, the Seminary hosted a symposium on women and violence in Africa.
-The Seminary also has dedicated research centers, programs and initiatives that focus on a diverse of set of issues and cultures such as the Asian American Program; Center for Black Church Studies; Center for Theology, Women and Gender; Hispanic Theological Initiative; Urban Ministry Initiative; and Women in Ministry Initiative.
+The Seminary also has dedicated research centers, programs and initiatives that focus on a diverse of set of issues and cultures such as the Center for Asian American Christianity; Center for Black Church Studies; Center for Theology, Women and Gender; Hispanic Theological Initiative; Urban Ministry Initiative; and Women in Ministry Initiative.

 Editor’s note: In July 2021, this story was updated to reflect the Asian American Program’s renaming to the Center for Asian American Christianity.